Lack of stability, hatch cover problems eyed in fatal sinking

 Lack of stability, hatch cover problems eyed in fatal sinkingWritten by Nick Blenkey

-The National Transportation Safety Board has released its report on the November 17, 2020 sinking of the 82-foot commercial fishing vessel Emmy Rose.
-All four aboard — the captain and three deckhands — lost their lives.
+The National Transportation Safety Board (NTSB) has released its report on the November 17, 2020, sinking of the 82-foot commercial fishing vessel Emmy Rose.
+All four aboard—the captain and three deckhands—lost their lives.

 As it has previously, the NTSB reiterated an earlier safety recommendation to the Coast Guard to require all vessel personnel be provided with a personal locator beacon (PLB).